Domnis/Nebuni/README.md

 </p>

 <p align="center">
-  Hi, and welcome to the official repository of the Nebuni app!
+  Hi, and welcome to the official repository of the Nebuni app! <br/>
-  Available on <strong>Android</strong> and <strong>iOS</strong>, is a companion app designed to enhance your Unistellar experience.
+  Available on <strong>Android</strong> and <strong>iOS</strong>, Nebuni is a companion app designed to enhance your Unistellar experience.
 </p>

 <p align="center">